 One of the most crucial aspects of being a successful leader is the ability delegate effectively.
 For some, this can be a challenging process because it means relinquishing control and allowing others to take the reins.
 Considering the urgency of their responsibilities, some leaders avoid delegating, instead they keep in control of every project big and small.
 However, being enmeshed in minutiae can come at a cost.
-Constantly getting bogged down by routine tasks can prevent you from focusing on bigger-picture business goals.
+Constantly getting bogged down by routine tasks can prevent you from focusing on the bigger-picture business goals.
 Avoiding delegation can also put you on the road to burnout.
 In order to truly delegate effectively, there are a few steps that you can take to ensure that the process is handled as well as possible.

 Choose the Right Person

 If you take a good look at your existing team, you’ll notice that they each have their own set of skills and abilities.
 Perhaps one person is very good at organizing while another may be an excellent public speaker.
 Evaluate which type of person should complete the task based on their strengths.
 This will ensure that the task is completed at a high standard.